 A fish disease known as Viral Hemorrhagic Septicemia (VHS) was discovered in Michigan waters.
 In an attempt to slow the spread of fish diseases like VHS, the following regulations have been put into place.
 NOTE: the regulations in effect concern only those species listed on the right.
 Be sure to check michigan.gov/vhs for the most up-to-date regulations and information.

 The following locations are vital to hatchery operations and require greater protection.
-Therefore, baitfish and roe shall not be used or possessed on the following waters:
+Therefore, baitfish shall not be used or possessed on the following waters:

 Marquette County: Cherry Cr. from the location of the Cherry Creek Rd.
 (T47N, R24W, S18) to the headwaters at County Rd 480 (T47N, R25W, S22).

 Help Michigan’s waters stay world-class, put unused bait in the trash!